Rex1121/Unity-FPS-Learning/README.md

-Learning to make a Game in Unity.
+Learning to make a Game in Unity with C#

+Zembu Oreno Umeno Tameni!
+Ninoh ni IKU!